-Hospital Based Provider means a Provider that practices in a clinic or office setting that is co-located within a Hospital.
+Hospital Based Outpatient Clinic means a clinic or office that provides Outpatient Services that are clinically integrated into a Hospital.
+The clinics are typically located within a Hospital campus.
 These Providers may charge a Facility Fee in addition to any charges for Covered Services.
-Facility Fees, as well as professional fees, are payable by you and will be applied to your Deductible.
+Facility Fees, as well as professional fees, are subject to applicable Cost Sharing.